Reconfigurable Intelligent Surfaces in Challenging Environments: Underwater, Underground, Industrial and Disaster: Future challenges

 \subsection{Powering of RIS}

-One of the main open problems for the distributed operation of RIS is the recharging of its battery.
-This problem has been identified in the previous works, cf. \cite{kisseleff2020reconfigurable}, but in the context of CEs, it will become even more tough.
-The reason is that the channels to be used for wireless powering may be time-variant with a very short coherence time or extremely dispersive, such that the wireless power signals would suffer a very high path loss, which can reduce the transfer efficiency to a minimum.
+One of the main open problems for the distributed operation of RIS is the recharging of its battery. in the context of CEs, this problem is even more challenging, since the channels to be used for wireless powering can be time-variant with a very short coherence time or extremely dispersive with a high path loss.
+Accordingly, the power transfer efficiency might be extremely low in most of the cases.
 Furthermore, in some applications like disaster environments, there is no common energy source for the wireless powering of small sensor devices.
 Hence, the battery recharging can be done only using one of the following alternative approaches: \begin{itemize} \item each RIS may not only reflect the signals, but also partially absorb their energy and use it for the own recharging.
 A distinct advantage of this strategy is that RIS would drain the EM radiation from the medium and thus make the environment more green; \item RIS should be able to generate power from any type of received signaling, e.g. EM and acoustic radiation, vibration, x-ray, etc. \end{itemize} The first strategy implies that the signal routing and the optimization of the reflective elements need to be adapted in order to account for the charging of the RIS batteries.
 The second strategy implies that various types of sensors need to be attached to each RIS in order to be able to harvest energy from the respective sources.
 While the first strategy is challenging with respect to the online operation, the second strategy is challenging for the initial RIS design.
 In future applications, energy scavenging might be considered, which would rely on even more intelligent autonomous operation of RISs.